Baldrico/Shadowdark/Rules/6) Game Master/Not The Enemy.md

 **_Shadowdark RPG_** has the following mechanics that tempt the players into taking risks.

 ### Random encounters.
 Characters push their luck the longer they linger in dangerous areas.
-Not all wandering monsters are hostile (see Reaction Check, pg.
+Not all wandering monsters are hostile (see [[Random Encounters#Reaction Check]] pg.
 113), but there's no guarantee.

 ### Light timers.
 If the characters run out of light, they have a poor chance of surviving a monster attack or deadly trap.